go-flutter-desktop/hover/README.md

 hover init github.com/my-organization/simpleApplication
 ```

-This creates the directory `desktop` and adds Go files.
+This creates the directory `desktop` and adds boilerplate files such as Go code and a default logo.

-You may add plugins in `desktop/cmd/options.go`
+Optionally, you may add [plugins](https://github.com/go-flutter-desktop/plugins) to `desktop/cmd/options.go`

-Optionally change the logo in `desktop/assets/logo.png`, which is used as icon for the window.
+Optionally, change the logo in `desktop/assets/logo.png`, which is used as icon for the window.

 To build and execute, run: